Pack3tL0ss/ConsolePi/README.md

 - The install script automates the mapping of specific adapters to specific ports.
 The defined predictable adapters start with 7001 +1 for each adapter you define.
 The reasoning behind this is so you can label the adapters and always know what port you would reach them on.
 Key if you are using a  multi-port pig-tail adapter, or if multiple adapters are plugged in @ boot.
 This can also be accomplished after the install via the `consolepi-addconsole` command.

-  *Note: Some cheap a@# serial console adapters don't define serial #s, which is one of the attributes used to uniquely identify the adapter.
+  >Note: Some cheap a@# serial console adapters don't define serial #s, which is one of the attributes used to uniquely identify the adapter.
 If the script finds this to be the case it will let you know and create a log with an attribute walk for the adapter; ```/var/log/ConsolePi/consolepi-addudev.error```*

 Note: the 8000 range is always valid even if you are using an adapter specifically mapped to a port in the 7000 range.
 So if you plug in an adapter pre-mapped to port 7005, and it's the only adapter plugged in, it would also be available on port 8001

 - Port monitoring/and control is available on TELNET port 7000.
 This allows you to change the baud rate of the port on the fly without changing the config permanently.
 The installer configures all ports to 9600 8N1.
 - Serial Port configuration options can be modified after the install in /etc/ser2net.conf

-#### SSH / BlueTooth
+### SSH / BlueTooth

 The ```consolepi-menu``` command can be used to display a menu providing options for any locally connected USB to Serial adapters.
 In addition to any remotely connected USB to serial adapters connected to other ConsolePis if using the Clustering/cloud-config feature.
 When connecting to ConsolePi via bluetooth this menu launches automatically.
 > Note that when using bluetooth the menu is limited to local adapters and remotes found in the local-cache file.
 Connect via SSH for full remote functionality in the menu.

-### **Convenience Commands:**
+## **Convenience Commands:**

 There are a few convenience commands created for ConsolePi during the automated install

+- **consolepi-menu**: Launches ConsolePi Console Menu, which will have menu items for any serial adapters that are plugged in.
+This allows you to connect to those serial adapters.
+This menu is launched automatically when connecting to ConsolePi via BlueTooth, but can also be invoked from any shell session (i.e. SSH)
 - **consolepi-upgrade**:  Upgrades ConsolePi:  More useful in the future.
 Currently bypasses upgrade of ser2net (it's compiled from source).
 I'll eventually remove the bypass.
 For now this is essentially the same as doing a 'sudo git pull' from /etc/ConsolePi and updating/upgrading the other packages via apt.
 Note: in it's current form it may overwrite some custom changes.
 It's only lightly been tested as an upgrade script.
+- **consolepi-showremotes**: Displays the formatted contents of the local cloud cache.
+This command accepts 1 optional case sensitive argument: Hostname of the remote ConsolePi.
+If a hostname is provided only data for that host will be displayed (if it exists in the local cache, if it doesn't exist the entire cache is dispayed).
 - **consolepi-addssids**:  runs the /etc/ConsolePi/installer/ssids.sh script.
 This script automates the creation of additional SSIDs which ConsolePi will attempt to connect to on boot.
 Currently only supports psk and open SSIDs, but may eventually be improved to automate creation of other SSID types.
 - **consolepi-addconsole**: runs the /etc/ConsolePi/installer/udev.sh  This script automates the process of detecting USB to serial adapters and mapping them to specific telnet ports.
 It does this by collecting the data required to create a udev rule.
 It then creates the udev rule starting with the next available port (if rules already exist).
 - **consolepi-autohotspot**: runs /usr/bin/autohotspotN script  This script re-runs the autohotspot script which runs at boot (or periodically via cron although the installer currently doesn't configure that).
 If the wlan adapter is already connected to an SSID it doesn't do anything.
 If it's acting as a hotspot or not connected, it will scan for known SSIDs and attempt to connect, then fallback to a hotspot if it's unable to find/connect to a known SSID.
 - **consolepi-testhotspot**: Toggles (Disables/Enables) the SSIDs ConsolePi is configured to connect to as a client before falling back to hotspot mode.
 This is done to aid in testing hotspot mode.
 After toggling the SSIDs run consolepi-autohotspot to trigger a change in state.
+- **consolepi-browse**: Runs the mdns browser script which runs as a daemon in the background by default.
+When ran via this command it will display any ConsolePis discovered on the network along with the data being advertised by that remote ConsolePi.
 - **consolepi-killvpn**: gracefully terminates the OpenVPN tunnel if established.
-- **consolepi-menu**: Launches ConsolePi Console Menu, which will have menu items for any serial adapters that are plugged in.
-This allows you to connect to those serial adapters.
-This menu is launched automatically when connecting to ConsolePi via BlueTooth, but can also be invoked from any shell session (i.e. SSH)

 - **consolepi-bton**: Make ConsolePi Discoverable via BlueTooth (Default Behavior on boot)
 - **consolepi-btoff**: Stop advertising via BlueTooth.
 Previously paired devices will still be able to Pair.